coinpal-io/plug_prestashop/README.md

 # PrestaShop CoinPal Checkout Installation

+> ⚠ To ensure successful transactions, please go to the [Merchant Dashboard](https://portal.coinpal.io/#/admin/login) → My Account → My Store, and add the current website domain.If the domain is not added, the system will reject any transaction requests originating from it.

 ## Step 1: Log in to the CoinPal Admin Dashboard to get the Merchant Number and Secret Key.
 1. [Register](https://portal.coinpal.io/#/admin/register)/[login](https://portal.coinpal.io/#/admin/login) and go to CoinPal's Admin Dashboard